What can be mistaken for Trigeminal Neuralgia?

 With upper cervical chiropractic adjustments, you can eliminate the irregularity in the neck and help your trigeminal nerve to heal and function correctly again.
 In time, you can retrain your spine to hold a neutral curvature and ensure that you eliminate all the sources of signal interferences within your central nervous system.

 Are you ready to explore upper cervical chiropractic?
-If yes, we recommend locating the nearest upper cervical chiropractic practice and booking your appointment to start neck adjustments.
+We recommend locating the nearest upper cervical chiropractic practice and booking your initial appointment.